21Horza/recycle_NFT/README.md

 1. Create a testnet account here: https://wallet.testnet.near.org/ or login.
  <img width="882" alt="1" src="https://user-images.githubusercontent.com/81642088/181906661-3f5794c0-910a-4856-96d2-2b39afcb4022.png">

-2. Complete the first challenge
+2. Complete the first challenge.
+Rule: Drag a title to the correct can.
  <img width="1243" alt="2" src="https://user-images.githubusercontent.com/81642088/181906666-204ef8fe-e4fd-44f3-b0c4-e2645f34af32.png">

-3. Make sure you complete the second challenge as well
+3. Make sure you complete the second challenge as well.
+Rule: Choose which items would you recycle and which you do not.
  <img width="1122" alt="3" src="https://user-images.githubusercontent.com/81642088/181906687-fc4db78b-c35f-44eb-9e11-8ff7f61186fe.png">

 4. Click MINT button and you will be redirected to mint your NFT